Select Page

 If I’ve already attended Journey Into Manhood, should I attend A New Man also?

-Probably not, unless you’re attending to support a straight friend.
-But please do refer your friends and family who may be ready to experience this kind of powerful inner work and brotherhood.
+Probably not, unless you’re attending to support a friend or if you are looking to attend a program similar to Journey Into Manhood a second time anyway.
+Please do refer your friends and family who may be ready to experience this kind of powerful inner work and brotherhood.